jasonhemann/21FA-CS3800/exam2.md

 Your job is to construct a grammar describing JFLAP-like strings in this language.
-For instance, one valid string would be "asstfloxlqplhylzeldru".
+For instance, one valid string would be "asstfloxlqeldylzplhru".
 And as long as we aren't concerned with the actual leaf data---if anything of the sort will do, then we could use regular expression substitution to *produce* an automaton element as a result.